Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day7.md

   | **IPv4** | Internet Protocol version 4 | 192.168.0.1                    |
   | **IPv6** | Internet Protocol version 6 | 2001:0db8:85a3::8a2e:0370:7334 |

+### Classful Addressing
+Classful Addressing is an old method of dividing the IPv4 address space into fixed-size blocks called classes

 ### Classes of IP Address
 When the internet was first created, people needed a way to give unique IP addresses to all devices, whether:
 * A huge company with millions of computers